seniel98/SUMO2GRAL/README.md

 ## Prerequisites

 You must have installed the Dotnet 6.0 SDK installed.
-Please visit [Windows .NET 6.0 downloading page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+Please visit the [Windows .NET 6.0 downloading page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 If you are a Linux user you can simply do: